-Calcium for better bone health
+Calcium and bone health

 We all know that calcium is a vital mineral for the development and maintenance of strong bones and teeth.
 This information is focussed on the role of calcium in bone health.
 However, calcium is also needed for other processes, such as muscle contraction, blood clotting and cellular signalling.